-During faculty sabbaticals, interim advisors for all students other than PhD students will be appointed by the Registrar.
+During faculty sabbaticals, interim advisors for all students other than PhD and DMin students will be appointed by the Registrar.
 Students will be notified of the interim arrangements in advance of the term.
-PhD students normally retain their regular advisor during a sabbatical.
+PhD and DMin students normally retain their regular advisor during a sabbatical.

 Students may request a change in advisor, but there is no guarantee that a specific faculty member will be available as a new advisor.
-Changes in advising assignments must be approved by the Registrar in consultation with advisors, potential advisors, and students.
+Changes in advising assignments must be approved by the Registrar in consultation with the current and potential advisors.